proletarius101/Insular/files.md

 File Shuttle - Bridge for cross-border file access
 ====================================================

-Island provides a special documents provider of Android Storage Access Framework for cross-border file access.
+Insular provides a special documents provider of Android Storage Access Framework for cross-border file access.
-Currently it enables apps (supporting Android SAF) in Island to access files in mainland.
+Currently it enables apps (supporting Android SAF) in Insular to access files in mainland.
 The reverse direction file access will be implemented in future version.

 Setup